-In terms of data, we asked participants to share any resources on national-level data on COVID-19 and persons with disabilities.
+In terms of data, we asked participants to share any resources on national level data on COVID-19 and persons with disabilities.
 Overwhelmingly, participants had access to basic government data sources on the daily number of infected cases, deaths and recoveries.
 In some cases, they had sources of data disaggregated by gender, age, pre-existing health conditions, location, but not disability.
-Overall, participants indicated that governments are not disaggregating by disability, or if they are, are not sharing the data.
+Overall, participants indicated that governments were not disaggregating by disability, or if they were, they were not sharing the data.

-To address this gap, many surveys are being carried out by OPDs and other organizations around the world to collect information from persons with disabilities.
-We learned about surveys in the Philippines and the Dominican Republic, as well as from various international OPDs and organizations.
-These findings were presented at the 2020 High-level Political Forum and in other datarelated events.
+To address this gap, many surveys are being carried out by OPDs and other organisations around the world to collect information from persons with disabilities.
+We learned about surveys in the Philippines and the Dominican Republic, as well as from various international OPDs and organisations.

+These findings were presented at the 2020 High-level Political Forum and in other data-related events.